magepages/mpdocs/docs/configurable-products-preselect/index.md

 ## Overview

 When customers access a page of any configurable product, it is hard for them to review and choose the attributes if no options are available.
 [Configurable Products Preselect of Mageplaza](https://www.mageplaza.com/magento-2-configurable-products-preselect/) supports displaying certain combinations of a Configurable product, helping to orient and save time for customers.
 With this extension, you can set the selections you like and display them by default at the **Product View Detail Page**.
 This extension also supports 4 types of Preselect: **The First Option of Each Attribute Option, Default Product, The Cheapest Product and The Most Expensive Product**.
-It is fully compatible with [Mageplaza Quick View & AJAX Cart](https://www.mageplaza.com/magento-2-quick-view/), [Mageplaza Seo URL](https://www.mageplaza.com/magento-2-seo-extension/) and ]Mageplaza Layered Navigation](https://www.mageplaza.com/magento-2-layered-navigation-extension/seo-friendly-url.html).
+It is fully compatible with [Mageplaza Quick View & AJAX Cart](https://www.mageplaza.com/magento-2-quick-view/), [Mageplaza Seo](https://www.mageplaza.com/magento-2-seo-extension/) and [Layered Navigation](https://www.mageplaza.com/magento-2-layered-navigation-extension/seo-friendly-url.html).

 ## How to download and install